LuoGuoFong/Getting-and-Cleaning-Data/README.md

 4.Join those datasets.

-5.Melt those datasets.
+5.Melt the dataset.

-6.Dcast those datasets.
+6.Dcast the dataset.

 7.Write out the tidy data, and save it as the file "tidy.data.txt".